Admin-7/Mr-Robot-techniques/InfoSec.md

 * [CTFLearn](https://ctflearn.com/)

-  A crowdsourced collection of practice platform ranging from beginner to expert difficulty.
+  A crowdsourced collection of practice problems ranging from beginner to expert difficulty.
 Accounts are free, and anyone can post problems, solve problems, or share news about CTFs.
 Kind of like a [HackerRank](https://www.hackerrank.com/) or [CodeWars](https://www.codewars.com/) for cybersecurity challenges.

 * [Microcorruption](https://www.microcorruption.com)